2023 Best Value Allied Health Services Undergraduate Certificate Schools in Alabama

 Best Alabama Schools for Affordable Quality for an Award Taking 1 to 4 Years in Allied Health Services

 Our analysis found Wallace State Community College, Hanceville to be the best value school for allied health & medical assisting services students who want to pursue a undergraduate certificate in Alabama.
-Wallace State, Hanceville is a moderately-sized public school located in the distant town of Hanceville.
+Wallace State, Hanceville is a medium-sized public school located in the distant town of Hanceville.

-The average tuition and fees for an in-state undergraduate at Wallace State, Hanceville are $4,920 a year.
+Wallace State, Hanceville undergraduate students pay an average of $4,920 in in-state tuition and fees each year.
 After completing their Undergraduate Certificate, medical assisting graduates from Wallace State, Hanceville carry an average student debtload of $13,229.

 Full Allied Health & Medical Assisting Services at Herzing University - Birmingham Report